waferbaby/waferbaby/posts/2011-07-02-a-little-kick.markdown

 ---
 title: A little kick
-summary: Tried to start writing again.
+summary: I tried to start writing again, but didn't get far.
 ---

 I find it hard to write more than 140 characters these days, which is a little sad, innit?
 Keeping a weblog seems like a bigger challenge than I remember.